KelCodesStuff/Metal-Performance-Tester/README.md

 - **Workload-Aware Analysis:** Intelligently scales and assesses performance impact based on triangle count, resolution, and geometry complexity.
 - **Multiple Test Configurations:** Provides pre-defined presets for a range of scenarios, from mobile (720p) to ultra-high resolution (8K) testing.

-> For informationon on the [Metal](https://developer.apple.com/documentation/metal) API see the official documentation.
+> For information on the [Metal](https://developer.apple.com/documentation/metal) API see the official documentation.

 ### Statistical Analysis & Regression Detection
 - **Robust Statistical Analysis:** Implements [Welch's t-test](https://en.wikipedia.org/wiki/Welch%27s_t-test) for proper statistical analysis of samples with unequal variances, with configurable significance levels.